20/08/20

 A picture speaks a thousand languages.

-Emoji will gain support from the major browsers at some point as IDN do now (internationalised domain names), hopefully.
+Emoji will gain support from the major browsers at some point as IDN do now (internationalized domain names), hopefully.

 Some considerations if you want an emoji handle on Tumblr or Blogger.